taltech-coding/javadoc/JavaFXLayout.rst

             gridPane.setHgap(10); // Horizontal gap between components
             // Add the label to the grid.
             gridPane.add(highScoreLabel, 0, 0, 2, 1);
-            // Create a map of players and their scores HashMap<String, Integer> times = new HashMap<>();
+            // Create a map of players and their scores.
+            HashMap<String, Integer> times = new HashMap<>();
             times.put("Peeter Paan", 390);
             times.put("Pipi Pikksukk", 235);